- About Us

 When releasing new product capabilities there’s often a desire to create a fancy feature name that grabs people’s attention: Now available, the Meta-Prognosticator or Introducing the Data Inspector!
 In our case, our latest Decision Lens release bypasses the need for a flowery title and instead delivers on something very literal and powerful: Visual Planning.

-Sometimes the best way for Product teams to identify impactful features is to use your own product and it is from that exercise that Visual Planning originated.
+Sometimes the best way for Product teams to identify impactful features is to use their own product.
+It is from that exercise that Visual Planning originated.
 We do eat our own dog food (or drink our own champagne) using Decision Lens to prioritize and plan our own product roadmap.
 In using our own product, we were able to also experience what our customers experience and could see first-hand where there were some areas opportunity to improve our planning experience.
 Of course, we never want there to be shortcomings in our product but the nature of software development is to always be iterative and learning.
 Approaching this with a sense of honesty as to where we could and should improve is absolutely critical.

 New Features in this Release: